Support Us

 Musings

-Lately we’ve been thinking a lot about The Stove as an opportunity to put our money where our mouths are in thinking about the society we live in.
-We’ve been inspired by the New Economics Foundation to think about the way we work, and crucially, invest in services and people locally.
+Lately, we’ve been reflecting on The Stove as an opportunity to align our actions with our values and consider the society we live in.
+We’ve drawn inspiration from the New Economics Foundation to rethink the way we work and, crucially, invest in local services and people.

 Money, like other aspects of life, has become controlled by distant organisations who, as the recent economic turmoil has demonstrated, do not necessarily have our best interests at heart.
 As the New Economics Foundation put it, our economies have become like ‘leaky buckets’, money that should be staying and circulating locally being sucked out to distant corporations and shareholders.
 This all adds to our vulnerability in times of increasing uncertainty, rather than reducing it.